-Millennials grew up in the Digital Age alongside much of the technology we rely on today.
+Millennials grew up alongside much of the technology we rely on today.
+Innovative technology trends and tools are both familiar and expected.
+Members of Gen Z don’t know a world without it.
 Innovative technology trends and tools are both familiar and expected.

 “Having grown up with technology at their fingertips, millennials won’t put up with poor enterprise technology.” — WIRED

-Keeping Gen Y agents engaged starts with the call center platform you offer and hinges on its efficiency, ease-of-use, and effectiveness.
+Keeping younger agents engaged starts with the call center platform you offer and hinges on its efficiency, ease-of-use, and effectiveness.